-Users on a team plan (Studio, Company & Company Plus) have the option to add custom cover and back pages to storyboard PDFs.
-This is not available on Free plans.
+Users on a team plan (Professional Starter, Medium, Large or Extra Large) have the option to add custom cover and back pages to storyboard PDFs.

 Cover and back pages can be multiple page PDF documents if you wish, but they should be: